 Effective transitions within the Foundation Stage depend largely on a commitment from early year’s providers to develop communication links between other local settings and schools.
 This will ensure greater continuity for children in their movement through the early year’s phases from home to setting and from room to room.
 The transition from one setting to another (early years to primary) should be seen as a seamless journey.

 The transition for a child with special educational needs (SEN) and or disability will require some additional planning to ensure that it is smooth and successful.

 It is considered good practice for early year’s providers to arrange a transition meeting to discuss the settling-in arrangements once they have received information about the provision/setting the child will be moving on to.

-To support robust transition into Early Years settings for children who have identified Special Educational Needs / Medical needs the Area SENCO Team, recommends you download and use (1) SEN Transition Support Planning document (v4.07.20) below.
+To support the robust transition into Early Years settings for children who have identified Special Educational Needs / Medical needs the Area SENCO Team, recommends you download and use (1) SEN Transition Support Planning document (v4.07.20).